Alongside the advent of sound, the shift to color motion pictures was one of the most groundbreaking developments ever seen in the movie industry.

-With all this colorful spectacle to behold, it’s easy to overlook some of the best films ever made because they’re in black in white.
-They might not capture your gaze from across the room, but these black and white movies are definitely still worth watching.
+With all this colorful spectacle to behold, it’s easy to overlook some of the best films ever made just because they’re in black and white—which really doesn’t matter a whole lot, does it?

 1. City Lights

 Written, directed by, and starring Charlie Chaplin, City Lights sees his Tramp character get into various misadventures in the city.

 Despite the growing popularity in sound films at the time of its release, City Lights is silent, accompanied by jaunty music and title cards to express oft romantic, oft comedic storyline.

 If you’ve never watched any Chaplin films, you’re in for a treat.
 City Lights is arguably one of his best, packed with Chaplin’s signature physical comedy stylings while also telling a sweet love story.

 Orson Welles plays Charles Foster Kane, a newspaper magnate who died with the word “Rosebud” on his lips.
 This black and white movie follows the reporters delving into Kane’s sordid past to uncover the true meaning behind his final word.